SAP-archive/teched2020-DEV166/exercises/ex2/README.md

     In this example AppRouter supports Node.js 10.x.x and 12.x.x versions.

-3. Add required Node.js version in `approuter/package.json` file.
+3. Add the required Node.js version to the `approuter/package.json` file.
 This depends on the supported versions of the AppRouter, like ^12.0.0 in this example.
 Also add the start script for the AppRouter.

 ```json
 {